Top Account Representative Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to clearly communicate their experience
+• - Ability to handle unexpected situations

 What the interviewer is looking for:

-• - Ability to manage multiple clients
+• - Ability to be honest about their shortcomings

 What the interviewer is looking for: